Whalley Foundation Inc

 How to Apply

 The Whalley Foundation does not have a public application process.
-The foundation explicitly states it "only makes contributions to preselected charitable organizations and does not accept unsolicited requests for funds."
+The foundation explicitly states it "only makes contributions to preselected charitable organisations and does not accept unsolicited requests for funds."

-Grants are awarded through trustee discretion based on the board's knowledge of organizations and their alignment with the foundation's charitable interests.
+Grants are awarded through trustee discretion based on the board's knowledge of organisations and their alignment with the foundation's charitable interests.

 Decision Timeline